redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/readme.md

 - Configure Activation Keys and Lifecycle environments
 - Register Servers to Satellite Server

+### Use Cases
+- Patch Management
+- OpenSCAP Scanning / Vulnerability Management
+- System Baselining and Drift
+- Custom Repository
+- Convert to RHEL from CentOS

 ### Guide

 #### Your Lab Environment

 In this lab you'll work in a pre-configured lab environment.
 You will have access to the following hosts: